The Bunyas: House

 On the left of the vestibule is the dining room, which is fitted throughout in oak, with solid beam ceiling and a brick fireplace with large copper hood surmounted by massive oak shelf mantel.
 The sideboard is recessed, close to which is a glass cupboard.
 The dining table is circular, the room lit by a large round electric lamp with deep crimson shade.
 The whole effect of this room is quaint early English.

 Out of the vestibule the smaller hall leads to the main bedrooms, etc. Special features in connection with the arrangement of these rooms are that there are no wardrobes, all being let in the walls and fitted as cupboards etc., the doors entering same being features in connection with the mantels and fireplaces.

 The billiard room has a beam ceiling, panelled walls, with corner seats and benches, at the end of which are attached cue racks.
 The fireplace is recessed with room for card table etc. The walls are stencilled above the panelling, and the lamps have been specially designed in keeping with the general character of the room.

 The lighting of the house is electric, and in all cases fittings have been specially designed according to the style of architecture.

 It is considered to be the largest and most complete cottage residence in the state, and all the furniture has been designed specially in character with each room, in most cases fitments and fittings are of a permanent character.

-Notwithstanding the extent of distortion of its form through the addition of the "western wing" is substantially intact in both its external and internal fitments and elements (Archnex Designs, 2004; National Trust of Australia (NSW), 1982).
+Notwithstanding the extent of distortion of its form through the addition of the "western wing" is substantially intact in both its external and internal fitments and elements.